THERE IS A LOT OF GREAT INFORMATION ON THIS PAGE.

-- Research has shown that co-operatives are resilient and have a stronger rate of start up success over other forms of business.
+- Research has demonstrated many times that co-operatives are resilient and have a stronger rate of start up success over other forms of business.
 Co-ops also demonstrate a higher survival rate than other forms of enteprise.
 A study published by the Quebec Ministry of industry and Commerce in 2008 shows that the long-term survival rate of co-operative enterprises is almost twice that of investor-owned companies.
-Similar studies and BC and AB have shown positive results in co-op resilience also.
+Similar studies and BC and AB have also shown positive results in co-op resilience.

 - Co-ops in Canada are led by 100,000 volunteer directors and committee members

 - Mountain Equipment Co-op is the largest retail co-operative in Canada

 - Credit unions are the only financial institution operating in 369 Canadian communities.
 That's in addition to the 1800 branches located from coast to coast